FullByte/FullByte.github.io/docs/make/games/boardgames/hagge/build.md

 ## Bell

-The bell is exatly in the middle and holds everything together.
+The bell is exactly in the middle and holds everything together.
 This is the main part and most complicated to create of all the components.
 Here are few detailed shots.

 ### Close Up